panpiperwp/graph/README.md

-# graph
+# Dynamic sparse graph.

-Implementation of a flexible graph based on an adjacency list.
+Implementation of a dynamic sparse graph.

 It turns out that the graph is a bit of an awkward data structure to work with.
 On one hand, one might like the freedom to alter vertex and edge data.
 On the other, it seems necessary for an encapsulating class to manage vertex and edge additions/removals.
 Therefore the Edge and Vertex objects remain structs, but I advise against directly manipulating the containers they contain -- use the Graph class for that.
 The Graph class will ensure that edge and vertex pointers are consistent among vertices and edges, respectively, throughout addition and removal.